-Any items that are missing required attributes will not be processed successfully.
-Items missing recommended attributes will still process successfully.
-We strongly suggest that you include information about those attributes as well to increase the chances that your products will be included in relevant results.
-Please refer to the table below for an example header row, and refer to the product feed specifications for all the required attributes for your target country:
+Any products that are missing required attributes will not process successfully.
+Products missing recommended attributes will still process successfully.
+It's strongly suggested that you include information about those attributes as well to increase the chances that your products will be included in relevant results.
+Refer to the table below for an example header row and refer to the product data specification for all the required attributes for your target country:

 Step 3: Enter your item information

-In the rows below the header row, enter information about your items for the attributes that you've chosen.
-Each item should be listed in a separate row and its information divided into the appropriate columns.
-(For example, an item's description should be in the same column as the 'description' header.)
+In the rows below the header row, enter information about your products for the attributes that you've chosen.
+Each product should be listed in a separate row and its information divided into the appropriate columns.
+(For example, a product's description should be in the same column as the 'description' header).
 You may leave a cell empty if there is no value for an attribute.

 Step 4: Convert your spreadsheet

-Most spreadsheet programmes allow you to export data into a tab-delimited file.
-Either of the options below will create a file with a name ending in the ".txt" extension.
+Most spreadsheet program allow you to export data into a tab-delimited file.
+Either of the options below will create a file with a name ending in the .txt extension.
 This is the file that you should submit to Google Merchant Center.

 - For Google Sheets: You can easily upload your Google spreadsheet and set an ongoing scheduled upload directly in Merchant Center.
-Learn more about this feature.
-Alternatively, you can download and upload your file by selecting Export from the File menu and choosing .txt as the file.
-Your tab-delimited text file will be displayed in a new window.
+Alternatively, you can download your file using the following steps: Open the File menu, click Download as and then select Tab-separated values (.tsv, current sheet).
 Select the Save as command from your browser's File menu to save as a .txt text file.

-If you've already registered a feed in your Google Merchant Center account, use the same filename that you specified during the set-up process.
+If you've already registered a feed in your Merchant Center account, use the same file name that you specified during the setup process.